Please note, this programme is an enrichment and an application should be made in addition to the student’s A Level course options.

 In addition to the 15 places offered, 10 students will be placed on the reserve list and will be offered a place should any student offered the programme decline their place.

-Applications for the programme and a standard Sixth Form Application should be completed and submitted by Friday 3 January 2020.
+Applications for the programme and a standard Sixth Form Application should be completed and submitted by midday, Wednesday 4 January 2023.

 The allocation of music programme places is regarded by the governors as final.